exercism/v3/languages/csharp/exercises/concept/numbers-signedness/.meta/design.md

 - `numbers-basic`: define numbers and apply arithmetic and logic to them.
 - `type-conversion-numbers`: convert from a floating-point type to an integral number.
+- `exceptions`: catch a specific exception and handle it.

 ## Representer